-Injuries and accidents occurred to company cars and their holders remained at the previous year's level and the also damages were mild.
-Casualties were avoided completely, and most of the damages to the cars were caused in parking areas.
-The safety driving courses arranged by Orion since 2010 have increased the drivers' awareness and precaution in traffic and have guided them towards safer driving.
+Accidents to company cars and their holders remained at the previous year's level, and severe damages were avoided.
+Personal injuries were avoided completely, and most of the damages to the cars were caused in parking areas.
+The safety driving courses have increased the drivers' awareness and precaution in traffic, guiding them towards safer driving habits.